Our Verdict

 Call Quality

 The Beats Studio Buds + have outstanding call quality.
-We measured this by setting our earbuds up in the testing rig and having it play different phrases into the microphone.
+We measured this by setting up our earbuds in the testing rig and having it play different phrases into the microphone.
 Then, we played different background noises to stress test the mic's ability.

 The Beats Studio Buds + had excellent, clear mic quality with light background chatter, outperforming some of the most premium earbuds in our lineup.
 With background office noise, voices remained quite clear despite also being able to hear some of that background.